Misa Bharti

-Misa Bharti (born 22 May 1976) is an Indian politician from the state of Bihar and the daughter of Lalu Prasad Yadav and Rabri Devi.
-In 2014, she unsuccessfully contested the Pataliputra Lok Sabha constituency and lost to RJD rebel Ram Kripal Yadav who had joined BJP.
+Misa Bharti (born 22 May 1976) is an Indian politician from the state of Bihar and the daughter of Lalu Prasad and Rabri Devi.

-She again lost in 2019 Lok Sabha election with a margin of more than 39,000 votes from the same Pataliputra constituency.

 In June 2016, she was the party's nominee for the Rajya Sabha biennial elections and was elected unopposed along with Ram Jethmalani from Bihar.
+She is currently serving as the Member of Parliament from Patliputra.

 Early life and education

-Misa Bharti was born in 1976 to two former Chief Ministers of Bihar, Lalu Prasad Yadav and his wife Rabri Devi.
-Her father named Misa in honour of the Emergency-era Maintenance of Internal Security Act (MISA) under which Lalu was jailed.
+Misha Bharti was born in 1976 to two former Chief Ministers of Bihar, Lalu Prasad and his wife Rabri Devi.
+Lalu named his daughter Misa after the Misa Act, due to which he was in prison during the Emergency when she was born.
 She is the eldest of her parents' nine children (7 daughters and 2 sons).

-Misa joined the MBBS course in MGM Medical College, Jamshedpur in 1993 on a TISCO quota.
+Misha joined the MBBS course in MGM Medical College, Jamshedpur in 1993 on a TISCO quota, a privilege linked to her father's political influence, despite her lacking any ties to the company.
 She was later shifted to Patna Medical College Hospital (PMCH) citing security reasons.
-Misa topped the MBBS exams with a distinction in gynaecology from PMCH.
+Misha is alleged to have topped the MBBS exams in gynecology at PMCH through visibly unlawful means.
+She never practiced as a doctor, citing her commitment to marriage and managing the household as her reasons.

 Personal life

-Misa Bharati married Shailesh Kumar, a computer engineer, on 10 December 1999.
+Misha Bharti married Shailesh Kumar, a computer engineer, on 10 December 1999.
 The couple has three children, two daughters and one son.
-Misa is known to have a hot temperament.

 Political career

-Misa Bharti contested 2014 Lok Sabha elections from Pataliputra on a Rashtriya Janata Dal ticket.
-She lost to Ram Kripal Yadav, former most trusted man of Lalu Yadav.
+Misha Bharti contested 2014 Lok Sabha elections from Pataliputra on a Rashtriya Janata Dal ticket.
+She lost to Ram Kripal Yadav, former most trusted man of Lalu Prasad.
 In June 2016, she was the party's nominee for the Rajya Sabha elections and was elected unopposed along with Ram Jethmalani from Bihar.
 She again contested 2019 Lok Sabha elections from Pataliputra losing to BJP's Ram Kripal Yadav.
+In Lok Sabha Election 2024, Lalu Prasad's daughter Misha Bharti won from the Patliputra seat by 85,174 votes.

+Criminal cases

+She was involved in the "land-for-jobs" scam, where it was charged that land was taken from people as a bribe in return for railway jobs when Lalu Prasad Yadav was the Railway Minister (2004–2009).
+The Enforcement Directorate filed a chargesheet against her, her mother Rabri Devi, her sister Hema Yadav, and two companies, AK Infosystems and AB Exports for money laundering related to this case.
+A Delhi court accepted the chargesheet and called all of them to appear in court.

+An FIR had been filed against Misa, Tejashwi, and others for allegedly offering a Lok Sabha ticket in 2019 in return for Rs 5 crore, based on a complaint by Congress leader Sanjiv Kumar Singh in the Patna CJM court on August 18, 2021.
+He further alleged that he received death threats after protesting.
+Her sister-in-law, Aishwarya Rai, who is also the wife of Tej Pratap Yadav, accused Misa to Mahila Police of assaulting her, stealing her jewellery, and creating a rift between her and her in-laws.